 - When you take the shells out of the freezer and spoon the white candy melts into the candy egg shell be sure the candy melts are not too hot as it can melt the candy shell.

 - Allow that candy to thicken enough that when you add the yellow Reese’s Egg Chick that it holds in place.

 - If you allow the candy melts to cool to between 92 and 98 degrees, you can pour it into the egg shell and almost immediately add your Reese’s Cup Chick.

 - Be careful when handling the eggs as the feathers on their heads are very delicate and break easily.

-To make these Reese’s Hatching Chicks you’ll need these supplies that you can find on Amazon.
-I receive a small commission for any sales at no additional cost to you, so thanks for using the links below.
+To make these Reese’s Hatching Chicks you’ll need these supplies that you can find on Amazon (commission earned for sales).

 - 12 Yellow Reese's Eggs